 Run a test to your modem/gateway's external IP address while on your network.

 Run a test while connected to a VPN service.

 Run a test while connected wirelessly, unless a comparison test will be performed while directly connected to the modem/gateway.

 Sometimes it is helpful to run a trace if you are having difficulty with a specific destination or service.

-Open the Applications -> Utilities -> Network Utility and select the Traceroute tab.
+Mac OS X: Open the Applications -> Utilities -> Network Utility and select the Traceroute tab.
 Enter an address such as www.comcast.net and start the trace.
-When completed, copy and paste the results to your forum post using normal copy and paste methods.
+When completed, copy and paste the results to your subreddit post using normal copy and paste methods.

-Click Start -> Run and type cmd and press Enter.
-This will open a black DOS window.
+Windows 7 or later: Click Start -> Run and type cmd and press Enter.
+This will open the command prompt/DOS window.
 When open, type ping -t www.comcast.net and then press enter.

 The output will look like this:

 Let this run for about a minute or so and press Ctrl and C to stop it.
-In the output, look for how often a Request timed out message appears and also look to see that the time=XXms part of each reply is as low as possible - below 100ms under ideal circumstances.
-Right click, mark, drag over the text, copy by hitting "Enter", and then hit "Enter" again to paste the ping results into a forum post.
+In the output, look for how often a Request timed out message appears and also look to see that the time=XXmspart of each reply is as low as possible - below 100ms under ideal circumstances.
+Right click, mark, drag over the text, copy by hitting "Enter", and then hit "Enter" again to paste the ping results into your post.

-Open the Applications -> Utilities -> Network Utility and select the Ping tab.
+Mac OS X: Open the Applications -> Utilities -> Network Utility and select the Ping tab.
 Enter an address such as www.comcast.net, set the number of pings for about 100, and start the ping.